-- 100. INTRODUCING MUSIC (4).
+100. INTRODUCING MUSIC (4).
 The technique of listening to music.
+The elements

-The elements of music, basic principles of continuity, and their realizations in large forms will be studied in music from all periods.
+- of music, basic principles of continuity, and their realizations in large forms will be studied in music from all periods.
 Concert attendance and discussion will be an integral part of the course.
 F(d/e), W(d/e), S(d/e) - 109.
 MUSICIANSHIP SKILLS (1).
 Intensive training in the traditional musicianship skills: sightsinging, rhythm, keyboard harmony, and melodic and rhythmic dictation.
 This course is meant to parallel work in Music 110-111-112 sequence.
 F(d/e), W(d/e), S(d/e) - 110.
 MUSIC THEORY I (4).
 An introduction to the basic theory of music with emphasis on materials derived from the common practice of the Classical period: the vocabulary of diatonic scales and modes, chords and their relationships, harmonic analysis, sight-singing, keyboard harmony, dictation, rhythmic drills, and other forms of instruction.
 F(d/e) - 111.
 MUSIC THEORY II (4).
 Detailed examination, in theoretical as well as applied contexts, of the interchangeability of the modes, secondary dominants, non-dominant harmony, and other basic altered-chord types characteristic of the common-practice period.
 Prerequisite: Music 110.
 W(d/e) - 112.
 MUSIC THEORY III (4).
 Enlargement and application of the vocabulary of chromatic and modulatory concepts as practiced in the late Classical and early Romantic periods.
 Prerequisite: Music 111.
 S(d/e) - 150.
-SONGWRITING (4).
-Original songs created by students will be performed, discussed, and constructively criticized.
-Well known popular, show, country, rock, and R and B songs will be studied as models of melodic, harmonic, rhythmic, structural, and poetic composition.
-Discussion of notational techniques, copyright procedures. - 181.
+READING AND WRITING SONGS (4).
+Techniques for reading, writing, harmonizing and creating popular and folk songs. - 181.
 CLASS VOICE (1).A small class for the study of literature and techniques of the solo song.
 Two hours per week.
 F(d/e), W(d/e), S(d/e) - 191.
 CLASS PIANO (1).
 A study of the technique and literature of the piano conducted on a small class basis and using private lessons when appropriate.
 Two hours per week.
-Primarily for music majors; others by consent of instructor.
+Primarily for music majors and minors; others by consent of instructor.
 F(d/e), W(d/e), S(d/e)